UniformlyR4ndom/MiniShell/README.md

 + using Visual Studio 2022

 ## .NET executable
-+ preferably leave target framework at net46 since this should work most Windows 10 and newer system out of the box
++ preferably set target framework at `net46` since this should work for most Windows 10 and newer system out of the box

-### Build relese version
+### Build release version (recommended)
 + smaller than debug
-+ debug output disabled (doesn't matter much for regula use)
++ debug output disabled (doesn't matter much for regular use)
 ```
 MSBuild.exe .\MiniShell.sln /p:Configuration=Release
 ```